AkchurinDA/Fortuna.jl/README.md

 ##### Curve-Fitting (CF) method

 The SORM is an improvement over the FORM by accounting for the curved nature of the failure boundary around the design point; thus, providing a better approximation of the probability of failure.
 The current version of `Fortuna` implements the Curve-Fitting (CF) method that fits a hyper-paraboloid surface with a vertex at the design point and the principal curvatures matching the principal curvatures of the failure boundary at that point.
 The probabilities of failure are estimated using Hohenbichler-Rackwitz (1988) and Breitung (1984) approximations of the exact solution provided by Tvedt (1990).
-The calculated probabilities of failure are then used to estimate the generalized reliability indices that account curved nature of the failure boundary around the design point.
+The calculated probabilities of failure are then used to estimate the generalized reliability indices that account for the curved nature of the failure boundary around the design point.

 ```julia
 # Define a random vector of correlated marginal distributions: